 Explanation: Chaplets are used to support the cores inside the mold cavity to take care of its own weight and overcome the metallostatic force, core print is used to create openings and various shaped cavities in the castings, and vent hole, a small opening in the mold to facilitate the escape of air and gases.

-10. Following is used for making the hollow cavities in the casting
+10. Which of the following is used for making the hollow cavities in the casting?

 b) vent rod